i History of gaming in India

 Online sports betting offered through parlours on an intranet network is permitted in Sikkim.

-The principle law that governs gaming is the Public Gambling Act 1867.
+The principal law that governs gaming is the Public Gambling Act 1867.
 This Act does not make a distinction between premises-based and online gaming.
 The states that have permitted casinos allow the offering of casino games only at the premises, whether they are on land or on ships or cruises.

 Online games of skill can be offered across India under the Nagaland Act.